oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 gap.
 Abstract Syntax Notation One (ASN.1) is another example of an abstract schema language.

-> JADN and other IM languages

- - JADN
- - ASN.1

-> Piecing together a description of JADN

 JADN is a syntax-independent schema language, based on UML datatypes.
 JADN is designed to work with common Internet data formats (JSON, XML, CBOR), providing a  schema to support them.